and how to soothe that wanderlust.

 Photo credit: Andy Yeung

-Hiking for views of the city, visiting an authentic dim sum joint, exploring the quirky neighbourhoods — these are just some of the things we miss dearly about Hong Kong.
+Hiking for views of the city, visiting an authentic dim sum joint, exploring the quirky neighbourhoods — these are just some of the experiences we dearly miss in Hong Kong.

-Here are our favourite 360 Hong Kong moments we can’t wait to experience in real life when travel resumes!
+Here are our favourite moments in Hong Kong we can’t wait to experience in real life when travel resumes!

 Photo credit: @minolta.diaries via Instagram

 Hong Kong’s culinary scene is like a dictionary-sized menu — filled with endless pages of food options.
-There’s little chance you’ll be able to try it all, but you’ll attempt to anyway.
+There’s little chance we’d be able to try it all, but we attempt to anyway.

 Photo credit: @pisandocontinentes via Instagram

-Did you really visit Hong Kong if you didn’t do a little shopping?
+Did we really visit Hong Kong if we didn’t do a little shopping?

 Night markets are a huge part of Hong Kong’s culture.
-We miss the open-aired stalls, hunting for good deals and the overall crazy atmosphere!
+Walking amongst the open-aired stalls, hunting for good deals and soaking in the crazy atmosphere!
 Temple Street and Ladies’ Market are just a few places to hit up for affordable clothes and accessories.

 The city also excels in mega malls; head to Causeway Bay and Harbour City to see for yourself.
 K11 MUSEA is an up-and-coming cultural-retail hub that opened in 2019 — we’ll definitely be visiting on our next Hong Kong trip!

-Despite being known mainly for its crowded urban landscape, over 75% of Hong Kong is covered in greenery!
-Swap out shopping for a day and explore the country’s incredible outdoors.
+The great thing about Hong Kong is, despite being known for its crowded urban landscape, over 75% of Hong Kong is covered in greenery!

 If you’ve already conquered Suicide Cliff, give Hong Kong’s other hikes a try!
 One famous hike is the 8.5km Dragon’s Back trail, which stretches from Shek O to Big Wave Bay.
 Alternatively, hike up Sunset Peak, Hong Kong’s third-highest mountain.